How Can ChatGPT Support Human Security Testers to Help Mitigate Supply Chain Attacks?: Experiments and Results

 Two tools were recently proposed to automatically generate security tests: SIEGE~\cite{iannone2021toward} and TRANSFER~\cite{kang2022test}.
 SIEGE adopts a genetic algorithm (GA).
-For any $\langle App, Lib \rangle$ pair, it requires users to describe the search target (i.e., the coverage goal for tests-to-generate), including (1) fully qualified name of the target vulnerable class in $Lib$, (2) vulnerable API method name, and (3) vulnerable line number.
-SIEGE reuses EvoSuite~\cite{fraser2011evosuite}---the popularly used test generation tool---to randomly generate tests, select tests based on their closeness to the specified target, and evolve those tests with some randomness to generate better tests that are closer to the target.
+For any $\langle App, Lib \rangle$ pair, SIEGE must be executed under the project folder of App, which includes all compiled .class files of App and JAR files of library dependencies (including Lib).
+As shown in Table~\ref{tab:tool-input}, SIEGE also requires users to specify the search target (i.e., the coverage goal for tests-to-generate), including the vulnerable API and vulnerable line number in Lib.
+SIEGE reuses EvoSuite~\cite{fraser2011evosuite}---the popularly used test generation tool---to generate tests, select tests based on their closeness to the specified target, and evolve those tests with some randomness to get better tests.
 SIEGE stops when the time budget is used up or some tests perfectly match the target.

-Similar to SIEGE, TRANSFER also tries to generate security tests using GA, adopts the program analysis feature of EvoSuite to create both call graphs and control-flow graphs for $App$, and leverages the dynamic instrumentation feature of EvoSuite to assess test coverage.
-However, for any $\langle App, Lib \rangle$ pair, TRANFER requires users to specify (1) the vulnerable API and (2) a library test to show the vulnerability exploit.
-TRANSFER then dynamically instruments $Lib$, to identify the program states relevant to the vulnerability, and to extract the conditions that must be satisfied by any security test to show the proof-of-concept exploit.
-Finally, TRANSFER adopts the extracted information to guide EvoSuite and to generate security tests.
-Due to the adoption of exemplar security test from $Lib$ and more advanced program analysis techniques, TRANSFER manifested better effectiveness than SIEGE in prior work~\cite{kang2022test}.
+Similar to SIEGE, TRANSFER also generates security tests using GA.
+However, as shown in Table~\ref{tab:tool-input}, TRANSFER requires users to provide slightly different inputs: instead of including the vulnerable line number, users should designate $C$, $M$, and an exemplar test from Lib.
+It conducts program static analysis to create both call graphs and control-flow graphs for App, and uses dynamic instrumentation to assess test coverage.
+It executes and dynamically instruments the exemplar test, to identify program states relevant to the vulnerability, and to extract conditions that must be satisfied by any generated security test.
+Finally, TRANSFER adopts the extracted information to guide EvoSuite and derive security tests.
+Due to the usage of exemplar test and advanced program analysis techniques, TRANSFER manifested better effectiveness than SIEGE~\cite{kang2022test}.